melanielaporte/melanielaporte/README.md

 <h5 align=center>`` Success follows doing what you love ``</h5>

-I am an aspiring engineer passionate about building solutions that merge creativity with functionality and expertise.
+I am an aspiring engineer passionate about building interesting solutions that merge creativity with functionality and expertise.
 New York based.
-- :telescope: Studying Computer Science at Columbia University and promote frontend and backend for building web and app applications, as well as hardware and prototype devices.
+- Rising Junior studying Computer Science at Columbia University with a minor in Visual Arts.
+  - Focused on frontend and backend for building web and app applications, as well as hardware and prototype devices.

-- :seedling: Exploring 3D modeling and ways to gamify productivity to enhance user experiences with interactive design.
+- Exploring 3D modeling and ways to gamify productivity to enhance user experiences with interactive design.

-- :zap: Actively contribute to open source humanitarian projects that merge engineering, design, and social impact to solve real-world problems.
+- Actively contribute to open source humanitarian projects that merge engineering, design, and social impact to solve real-world problems.
   - Open Library Developer for [Internet Archive](https://archive.org/) [Open Library](https://github.com/melanielaporte/openlibrary)
   - Lead Systems Engineer and Product Manager for portable incubator [MoonRat](https://github.com/melanielaporte/moonrat)
   - 3D Product Designer for the harm reduction product [Narcan Kandi For Raves](https://github.com/melanielaporte/NarcanKandyForRaves)